What is a rate and term only refinance?

 Requirements and qualifications

 - Credit score – A score of 740 or above is generally considered very good, but is not required to refinance your home.
-The minimum credit score needed for most mortgages is typically around 620.
+The minimum credit score needed for some mortgages is typically around 620.
 Government-backed mortgages like Federal Housing Administration (FHA) loans typically have lower credit requirements than conventional fixed-rate loans and adjustable-rate mortgages (ARMs).

 - Home equity – As a general rule, you should have at least 20% equity in your home before you refinance.
 If you have less than 20%, you may still be able to refinance, but you may be required to pay private mortgage insurance (PMI).
 A rate and term refinance could also help you eliminate PMI.
 If your home value has increased or you have 20% or more equity in your home, this could be an option for you.